Section 4.5: Standing Wave Ratio (SWR) #

 - Adjust the Length of Your Antenna: Sometimes a little snip or stretch is all you need.

-- Use an Antenna Tuner: It’s like a matchmaker for your radio and antenna.
+- Use an Antenna Tuner: It’s like a matchmaker for your radio and antenna system.

 - Move Your Antenna: Give it some space to breathe—away from metal objects!